Brian Stafford (businessman): Additional affiliations and memberships

 Stafford is a member of the board of trustees of the Brooklyn Academy of Music.

 Awards and recognitions

 Stafford was honored as one of the 100 most influential leaders in corporate governance by the National Association of Corporate Directors (NACD) in 2018, 2019 and 2020.

 In 2021, he was recognized by the Stevie Awards as an Executive of the Year in the International Business Awards, and he won People Focused CEO of the Year in the Great Employers of the Year Awards.

 Personal life

-Stafford is married to Céliné Dufétel, current CFO at Checkout.com.
+Stafford is married to Céliné Dufétel, former CEO and COO of Checkout.com.